dvdbrnds/edsteward-monorepo/docs/DOMAIN_CONFIGURATION.md

 ## Overview

-The RegulatoryTrackr application has been configured to use `edsteward.ai` as the primary domain for multi-tenant deployment on AWS.
+The EdSteward application has been configured to use `edsteward.ai` as the primary domain for multi-tenant deployment on AWS.

 ## Domain Structure